 A simple spinner that is equally likely to land on Red or Black.
 Useful if tossing a coin, dropping it, and rummaging about on the floor have lost their appeal.
 Needs a modern browser; if IE then at. . . .

 The classic vector racing game brought to a screen near you.

 Mathmo is a revision tool for post-16 mathematics.
 It's great installed as a smartphone app, but it works well in pads and desktops and notebooks too.
 Give yourself a mathematical workout!

 This game challenges you to locate hidden triangles in The White Box by firing rays and observing where the rays exit the Box.

 How good are you at finding the formula for a number pattern ?

-to support work on loci at Key Stage 4.
+This set of resources for teachers offers interactive environments to support work on loci at Key Stage 4.

-Use an interactive Excel spreadsheet to investigate factors and
+Use an interactive Excel spreadsheet to explore number in this exciting game!

-A simple file for the Interactive whiteboard or PC screen,
+A simple file for the Interactive whiteboard or PC screen, demonstrating equivalent fractions.

 Use an Excel spreadsheet to explore long multiplication.